OuterHaven369/Alchemy/README.md

 - **Automated Refactoring**: Refactor your code with AI suggestions for improved readability and performance.
 - **Dynamic Documentation**: Generate documentation automatically for your codebase using AI insights.
 - **Test Assistance**: Get help writing tests for your code to ensure robustness and reliability.
+- **Configurable AI Models**: Choose the AI provider and model used for each flow.
+- **Automated Hierarchical Flows**: Chain flows together and schedule them to run in the background.

 ## Installation